SOMA: A Novel Sampler for Bayesian Inference from Privatized Data: PROBLEM FORMULATION AND CHALLENGES

-Here $x_{-i}$ includes all elements of $x$ except $x_i$, i.e., $x_{-i} = (x_1,x_2,\ldots,x_{i-1},x_{i+1},\ldots,x_n).$ Note that permutation invariance allows us to write the conditional as $\pi(x_i \mid x_{-i})$ instead of $\pi_i(x_i \mid x_{-i}).$ Gibbs samplers entails iterative updates according to $x_i \sim \pi(\cdot \mid x_{-i}).$ There are two main update rules for the Gibbs sampler~\citep{andrieu2016random}: systematic-scan (SysScan, also called deterministic-scan) and random-scan (RanScan).
+Gibbs samplers entails iterative updates according to $x_i \sim \pi(\cdot \mid x_{-i}).$ There are two main update schedules for the Gibbs sampler~\citep{andrieu2016random}: systematic-scan (SysScan, also called deterministic-scan) and random-scan (RanScan).
 The former method sequentially updates all components once at a time with a fixed schedule $i = 1,2,\ldots,n$, and the latter randomly selects a component $i$ to perform the conditional update in each iteration.

-In many practical scenarios (e.g., Example~\ref{ex:damcmc}), the full conditional distribution $\pi(x_i \mid x_{-i})$ is intractable and hence direct sampling is difficult.
-In that case, we must resort to approximated Gibbs samplers~\citep{qin2023spectral} such as the Metropolis-within-Gibbs sampler~\citep{gilks1995adaptive}, which uses a Metropolis-Hastings kernel to approximate each condition distribution.
+In many practical scenarios and especially for data imputation tasks the full conditional distribution $\pi(x_i \mid x_{-i})$ is intractable and hence direct sampling is difficult.
+In that case, we must resort to approximated Gibbs samplers~\citep{qin2025spectral} such as the Metropolis-within-Gibbs sampler~\citep{gilks1995adaptive}, which uses a Metropolis-Hastings kernel to approximate each conditional distribution.

-A significant drawback of general-purpose, off-the-shelf methods is that they do not attempt to exploit the symmetry of permutation invariant distributions.
-One strategy to exploit permutation invariance is to first restrict sampling from the space of ordered sequences $\{x_1 \le x_2 \le x_3 \le \ldots \le x_n\}$ and then obtain samples from the full space by permuting indices in the ordered sequences.
-As illustrated in \Cref{fig:sampling_from_simplex}, it is unclear whether sampling from the constrained space is simpler.
-At the same time, accept-reject type of MCMC sampling from such a constrained space is challenging; see~\citet{lan2023constrained} for a review on sampling from spaces with constraints like $c(x) = 0$ and $c(x) \ge 0$.

-Another implication of permutation invariance is that marginal distributions of $\pi$ are identical. \begin{lemma}[Marginal equivalence] If the density $\pi(x_1, \ldots, x_n)$ is permutation invariant, then the marginal distributions $\pi(x_i)$ are identical for all $i \in \{1, \ldots, n\}$. \end{lemma}

-The inherent symmetry from permutation invariance suggests a certain homogeneity among the coordinates.
-As a result, it is reasonable to use the same Metropolis kernel in each Gibbs step.
-In particular, we can use independent Metropolis-Hastings~\citep{tierney1994markov,liu1996metropolized,lee2018optimal,wang2022exact}, making the entire algorithm IMH within Gibbs (IMwG).
+The inherent symmetry from permutation invariance of \eqref{eqn:data-imputation-target} suggests a certain homogeneity among the full conditionals \eqref{eqn:fullconditional}. \citet{ju2022data} notices that it is reasonable to use the same Metropolis kernel in each Gibbs step.
+In fact, they propose to use the independent Metropolis-Hastings~\citep{tierney1994markov,liu1996metropolized,lee2018optimal,wang2022exact} sampler to approximate \eqref{eqn:fullconditional}, making the entire algorithm IMH within Gibbs (IMwG).
 In general, IMH uses proposal distributions that are independent of the current state.
 In the context of IMwG, when updating the $i$-th component, IMH proposes a new state $y \sim q(\cdot)$ from $\mathbb{X}$, independent of the current state $x_i$.
 Replacing $x_i$ by $y$ with probability